Is 1290 a Good SAT Score?

 Is 1290 a good SAT score?

-Unfortunately, 1290 is not a good SAT score.
-In reality, it’s a weak score that will keep you from achieving your college admissions goals.
+A score of 1290 on the SAT is a good start, but there’s still potential for improvement that could help you achieve your college admission goals.
 Although you’re still outperforming the majority of test takers, it’s still not enough to get you into the top schools in the country.

-You’re effectively missing out on hundreds of top-tier schools due to a low SAT score which isn’t ideal.
+You’re effectively missing out on the top-tier schools due to your SAT score, which isn’t ideal.
 When it comes to college admissions, you want to put yourself in the best position to succeed with as many opportunities as possible and an optimized college application.

-A 1290 SAT score simply doesn’t provide that.
-It doesn’t matter if you spent months upon months preparing for the exam or you barely studied at all, admissions officers are going to see the lower performance of the exam when comparing it to other applicants.
+A 1290 SAT score has room for improvement.
+It doesn’t matter if you spent months upon months preparing for the exam or you barely studied at all, admissions officers are going to see your average performance on the exam when comparing it to other competitive applicants.

 What percentile is a 1290 SAT score?

-The 1290 SAT percentile is 86th.
+The 1290 SAT is in the 86th percentile.
 This means just shy of 300,000 of the 2.13 million test takers scored the same or higher than you.
 On the flip side, that means you outperformed more than 1.8 million test takers.

-With those impressive-sounding numbers, you might wonder why a 1290 SAT score is considered weak.
+With those impressive-sounding numbers, you might wonder why a 1290 SAT score has room for improvement.
 The key is to think of the millions of students applying to colleges and universities throughout the country and the limited number of slots available.

 Admissions officers have to be extremely selective about the type of students they accept, especially when it comes to the best schools in the country.
 Anybody can send in an application, so just because you outperformed the majority of test takers doesn’t mean it’s sufficient to get accepted into your dream school.